react-simple/react-simple-state/README.md

 ### REACT_SIMPLE_STATE.ROOT_STATE

 The root global state and subscriptions.
-By default it is used by all state functions and hooks, but
+By default it is used by all state functions and hooks.
 - It can be replaced with another object anytime.
-- All functions and hooks accept an optional ***globalStateRoot*** parameter to override the usage of this default instance.
+- All functions and hooks accept an optional ***globalStateRoot*** parameter to override the value of this default instance.

 ### REACT_SIMPLE_STATE.DEFAULTS

 - **immutableSetState**: By default any **setGlobalState()** or **initGlobalState()** calls will deep-clone the set state object, but the default value for this behavior can specified here.
-All methods accept an ***options.immutableSetState*** parameter to overide the usage of this default value.
+All methods accept an ***options.immutableSetState*** parameter to overide the value coming from this default value.

 ### REACT_SIMPLE_STATE.CONTEXTS